-All security transactions entered into by the City, with the exception of investment pools, and mutual funds, shall be conducted on a delivery-versus-payment (DVP) basis.
-Securities and collateral will be held by a third party custodian designated by the Investment Officer and Director of Finance, and held in the City's name as evidenced by safekeeping receipts of the institution with which the securities are deposited.
+All security transactions entered into by the City, with the exception of investment pools and mutual funds, shall be settled on a delivery-versus-payment (DVP) basis.
+The City will sign a safekeeping agreement to authorize an independent third-party custodian to act as a transfer agent and execute transactions related to purchased securities on behalf of the City.